tomiito/developer-documentation/source/includes/supply/_recruit.md

   ],
   "ResultCount": 1,
   "MarketingInformation": {
-    "MarketingHeadline": "",
+    "MarketingHeadline": "All the headlines",
-    "MarketingText": "",
+    "MarketingText": "Come one, come all!",
-    "MarketingImageLargeUrl": "",
+    "MarketingImageLargeUrl": "www.images.google.com",
-    "MarketingImageSmallUrl": ""
+    "MarketingImageSmallUrl": "www.images.google.com"
   }
 }
 ```

-Returns marketing information for a specific survey when study type is either “Recruit – Panel” or “Community Build”.
+Returns marketing information for a specific survey when study type is either â€œRecruit â€“ Panelâ€ or â€œCommunity Buildâ€.